Chevy Colorado years to avoid — most common problems

 Most common Chevrolet Colorado problems

 Chevrolet trucks are known for their reliability, and Colorado is not an exception.
-However, it has some potential issues that you should watch out for.
+However, it has some common problems by years that you should watch out for.
 These issues include a misfiring engine, transmission issues, power steering loss, faulty fuel level sensor, malfunctioning A/C blower, soft brake pedals, and a key stuck in the ignition.

 This was a prevalent problem in the 2004-2009 Colorado model years, and this caused the truck to stall intermittently.
 However, it was later resolved that worn-out valve seats caused the issue.
 However, other issues like vacuum leaks and bad spark plug symptoms were also culprits.